Fall 2018 | FIND WEBNOTES HERE

 Who is Ivan Coyote?
 Good question.
 To learn more visit: http://www.ivancoyote.com/

 ASSIGNMENT TWO: Write a short essay on Coyote’s anthology One in Every Crowd that addresses how the stories reflect and / or challenge claims made about representations of queerness, futurity, fixity, homonormativity, sexuality, gender, race, class, media and cultural production as discussed in the course readings so far.
 Draw on the course readings and put them in conversation with Coyote’s work.
 Additionally, you can reflect on what Coyote’s writing taught you, what you struggled with and / or enjoyed.
-Further details for the short assignments can be found in the Assignments section of the syllabus.
+Please use the single pronoun “they” when referring to Ivan Coyote as this is their stated preference.
+Further details for the short assignments can be found in the “Assignments” section of the syllabus.
 Value: 18%

 Comedy and Anxious Displacements